Become a humanitarian aid worker abroad

 If you are interested in international Red Cross and Red Crescent operations, but you lack the necessary work experience, we recommend that you focus on developing other skills (e.g. language skills, knowledge of the Red Cross and Red Crescent, volunteering experience, relevant international experience, training and facilitating experience, negotiation skills) crucial for aid workers.

-Basic IT skills are important in most international aid work assignments.
-That is why the minimum requirement is mastering Microsoft Office 365 basic software in the Windows 10 environment.
+Basic IT skills are important in most international aid work assignments because all positions require at least some level of reporting and the use of IT systems or platforms.
+That is why the minimum requirement is mastering Microsoft Office 365 basic software in the Windows environment.

 The IMPACT basic course for Red Cross and Red Crescent aid workers prepares participants for assignments in international aid work for the International Red Cross and Red Crescent Movement.
-During IMPACT, participants learn more about the International Red Cross and Red Crescent Movement.
-They also familiarise themselves with the Movement’s disaster preparedness work and disaster relief.
+During IMPACT, participants learn more about the structure of the Movement and familiarise themselves with the Movement’s disaster preparedness work and disaster relief.
+The course provides participants with basic knowledge about working in the context of the Red Cross and Red Crescent Movement, but does not offer profession specific training.

 The course is multi-professional and contains important basic skills for experts in all fields from the point of view of international aid work for the Red Cross and Red Crescent Movement.